Types of lawnmower engines.

 This is the best explanation I have seen of the difference between the RPM on both engines.

 The 2-stroke at 3,600 rpm is firing 3,600 times a minute the 4-stroke at the same rpm is only firing 1,800 ties a minute.
-The 2 stroke sounds busier because it has twice as many power strokes at the same rpm. more power strokes more power.
+The 2 stroke sounds busier because it has twice as many power strokes at the same rpm. more power strokes more power

-Before you go thinking that all two-strokes are bad, I should mention some of their good points.
+Before you go thinking that all two strokes are bad, I should mention some of their good points.

-They are lighter than four-strokes – The produce the same power using half the weight.
+They are lighter than four-strokes – They produce the same power using half the weight.
 This is probably why most weed eaters, hedge cutters and blowers run two-stroke engines. (now modified to meet the new world emission standards)

-They are better mowers for slopes over 20 degrees – You are not going the have the same issues as a four-stroke, such as flooding the air filter or muffler with oil.
+They are better mowers for slopes over 20 degrees – You are not going to have the same issues as a four-stroke, such as flooding the air filter or muffler with oil.
 You will also not get that lack of power when mowing up a hill that you would normally get with a four-stroke.

 You can flip a two-stroke on its side to clean underneath – This makes it super easy to clean your blades and is something you would not want to try with a four-stroke.